danfuzz/samizdat/doc/samizdat-0-lib/Value.md

 #### `totOrder(value1, value2) <> int`

-Returns the "per-type" (type-specific) order of the two given values.
+Returns the type-specific order of the two given values, using the "total value ordering" order.
 When called, the two values are guaranteed to be the same type.
 If a client calls with different-typed values, it is a fatal error (terminating the runtime).

 The return value is one of `-1 0 1` indicating how the two values sort with each other, using the reasonably standard meaning of those values: